 Let’s take a look at my asset allocation and see where I have some holes to fill to keep this boat sailing in the right direction.

-I was behind on bonds and REITs last month and despite targeting those with my contributions this month, I’m still behind on both.
+I was behind on bonds and REITs last month.
+Despite targeting those with my contributions this month, I’m still behind on both.

 Here’s a breakdown by each asset class versus target.

 - US Large Cap at 42.68% versus 42.5% target(+0.18%)